-If the Agencies do in fact issue binding standards, they will go beyond the existing, largely nonbinding frameworks that apply to covered institutions, such as the Gramm-Leach-Bliley Act (and the rules promulgated thereunder, including the Interagency Guidelines Establishing Information Security Standards), the Federal Financial Institution Examination Council's IT Handbook and the National Institute of Standards and Technology Cybersecurity Framework.
-Further, the Agencies are also considering going beyond the Interagency Paper on Sound Practices to Strengthen the Resilience of the U.S. Financial System, written by the Federal Reserve, the OCC, and the Securities and Exchange Commission, which concerned clearing and settlement activities, to address the cyber risks that could impact the largest, most interconnected U.S. financial entities in all their operations.
+Standards7), the Federal Financial Institution Examination Council's IT Handbook8 and the National Institute of Standards and Technology Cybersecurity Framework.9 Further, the Agencies are also considering going beyond the Interagency Paper on Sound Practices to Strengthen the Resilience of the U.S. Financial System, 10 written by the Federal Reserve, the OCC, and the Securities and Exchange Commission, which concerned clearing and settlement activities, to address the cyber risks that could impact the largest, most interconnected U.S. financial entities in all their operations.
+11